Nimitha-jagadeesha/Nimitha-jagadeesha/README.md

-- 👋 Hi, I’m Nimitha J.
+- 👋 Hi, I’m Nimitha J, a passinate Software developer.
 - 👀 I’m interested in solving problems, learning different technoogies and teckstacks.
-- 🌱 I’m currently learning best coding practices and System design:)
+- 🌱 I’m currently learning best coding practices and System design :)
+- ✨ I am always exited by the fact that Software developers can develop anything that they think.
+- ☕ I enjoy coding while sipping on a cup of chai.

 <h2>👨‍💻 Software Development Projects:</h2>